neeraj779/Teacher-Management-Application/README.md

 - Full Name: Complete name of the teacher.
 - Age: Age of the teacher.
-- Date of Birth: Birthdate of the teacher.
+- Date of Birth: Date of Birth of the teacher in dd-mm-yyyy format.
 - Number of classes: The count of classes the teacher is responsible for.

 ***Filter Teachers by Criteria***